 Oak barrels contribute to the physiological compounds that allow a wine to age, but they also play an active role in aging the wine while it is still in the barrel.
 Oak barrels allow for minuscule amounts of air to penetrate through to the wine inside, which very slowly ages the wine.

 Smaller oak barrels will allow more air to reach the wine, while larger barrels will age the wine slower.
-This is one reason why higher-priced wines are often the best wines for long term aging.
-The size of the barrel also has a large impact on the finished product and aging capacity of wine.
+This is one reason why higher-priced wines are often the best wines for long-term aging.
+The size of the barrel also has a large impact on the finished product and the aging capacity of wine.

 Smaller barrels (“barriques”) will impart a greater amount of flavor and texture because there is a greater amount of surface area touching the wine at one time.
 Larger barrels, like Italian “botti,” will impart less flavor because there is less surface area to reach the wine.

 Does Wine Age in the Bottle?

 Wine continues its aging journey in the bottle itself.
 Some wineries will opt to age wine for their customers to ensure wines are consumed at their peak.
 This is becoming less and less common, however, so most of the time you must exhibit the self-restraint to age your wine yourself.

 Just like when aging in the barrel, wine bottles also allow for micro amounts of air to seep through and interact with the wine.
 This happens very slowly over time but can alter a wine quite profoundly.